Sack of Cashel: Inchiquin's offensive

-In summer 1647, the Baron of Inchiquin, commander of the Protestant army in Munster, commenced a campaign against Catholic strongholds in County Limerick and County Clare, then in early September captured Cahir Castle in County Tipperary.
-This provided him a secure base for raiding the surrounding countryside, largely unopposed by Lord Taaffe, probably the result of the political scheming of Muskerry and other powerful Irish lords who hoped to keep the Munster army intact for their own ends.
+In the summer of 1647, the Baron of Inchiquin, commander of the Protestant army in Munster, commenced a campaign against Catholic strongholds in County Limerick and County Clare, then in early September captured Cahir Castle in County Tipperary.
+This provided him a secure base for raiding the surrounding countryside, largely unopposed by Lord Taaffe, probably the result of the political scheming of Muskerry and other powerful Irish clan chief who hoped to keep the Munster army intact for their own ends.
 As a result, Inchiquin was able to advance on Cashel, County Tipperary, a significant economic and ecclesiastical centre.

 The attack

 Inchiquin had already launched two minor raids against Cashel, and he now had the opportunity to launch a major assault.
 The Parliamentarian forces first stormed nearby Roche Castle, putting fifty warders to the sword.
 This attack terrified the local inhabitants of the region, some of whom fled to hiding places, while hundreds of others fled promptly to the Rock of Cashel, a stronger place than the town itself.
 Lord Taaffe had placed six companies in the fortified churchyard that sat upon the rock, and considered the place defensible, though he himself did not stay to put it to the test, leaving command to the Governor Lieutenant-Colonel Butler.

 Arriving with his army at the Rock, Inchiquin called for surrender within an hour.
 The defenders of the churchyard offered to negotiate, but that was refused, and on the afternoon of 15 September the assault commenced.
-The Parliamentarians were first reminded of earlier atrocities against Protestants, and then began to deploy.
+The Parliamentarians were first reminded of earlier atrocities against Protestants and then began to deploy.
 The attack was led by around 150 dismounted horse officers (who wore more armour than the foot) with the remainder of the infantry following; troops of horse rode along the flanks of the advancing force to encourage the infantry.
-The Irish soldiers attempted to drive off the attackers with pikes while the civilians inside hurled rocks down from the walls: in turn the attackers hurled firebrands into the compound, setting some of the buildings inside on fire.
+The Irish soldiers attempted to drive off the attackers with pikes while the civilians inside hurled rocks down from the walls: in turn, the attackers hurled firebrands into the compound, setting some of the buildings inside on fire.
 Although many were wounded, the Parliamentarians gradually fought their way over the walls, pushing the garrison into the church.

 Initially, the Irish defenders managed to protect the Church, holding off the attackers trying to get through the doors, but the Parliamentarians then placed numerous ladders against the many windows in the church and swarmed the building.
-For another half an hour fighting raged inside the church, until the depleted defenders retreated up the bell tower.
+For another half an hour, fighting raged inside the church, until the depleted defenders retreated up the bell tower.
 Only sixty soldiers of the garrison remained at this point, and they thus accepted a call to surrender.
 However, after they had descended the tower and thrown their swords away, all were killed.